 The ACT/SAT writing exam is not required.

 If you are applying for Early Decision or Early Action, please plan to test early.
 We cannot make a decision on your application without test scores.
 For calendar dates, registration deadlines, and fees, visit the ACT or the College Board (SAT).
-Consideration for merit scholarships will be based on official test scores Miami has received as of March 1, 2013 for Fall 2013 applicants.
+Consideration for merit scholarships and final admission review will be based on official test scores Miami has received as of March 1, 2014 for Fall 2014 applicants.